symfony-cmf/symfony-cmf-docs/cookbook/installing_configuring_inline_editing.rst

     $ php composer.phar update symfony-cmf/create-bundle

-See :ref:`bundle-create-ckeditor` if you want to use "CKEditor" instead of the default "hallo" editor.
+See :ref:`bundle-create-hallo` if you want to use hallo.js instead of the default CKEditor.

 Initialize Bundles
 ~~~~~~~~~~~~~~~~~~